-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 Keep reading, we’ll revisit this.

-Misconception 5: If the CPA Is Higher in Search Partners, There’s Nothing That Can Be Done
+Misconception 5: If The CPA Is Higher In Search Partners, There’s Nothing That Can Be Done

-While it’s true that advertisers have much less control on search partners than Google’s own search network because it can’t be split out on its own, we do have some levers to pull when it comes to search partners.
+While it’s true that advertisers have much less control on search partners than Google’s own search network because it can’t be split out on its own, there are ways to tweak results.

 We just have to get a little bit more creative about how we go about it.

-Low-Hanging Fruit on the Search Partner Network
+Low-Hanging Fruit On The Search Partner Network

 If you haven’t tested the search partners before, or you’re wary of it for any reason, you might want to first aim for the low-hanging fruit.